-Internships are often listed on the national AIGA website or Core77 and IDSA.
-The UW Design Division also works in partnership with the UW Career Center to post design internship opportunities on the UW Career Center database, Husky Jobs.
+Internships are often listed on these websites: AIGA, Coroflot, and IDSA.
+All allow filtering for internships.
+The Division of Design also works in partnership with the UW Career & Internship Center to post design internship opportunities on Handshake.

-The UW Design Division is delighted to be working with the UW Career Center, because their services also including promoting the field of design to employers in the Pacific Northwest and beyond.
-If you have questions about how to use the Husky Jobs database, please e-mail the UW Career Center via their online form.
+The Division of Design is delighted to be working with the UW Career & Internship Center because their services also include promoting the field of design to employers in the Pacific Northwest and beyond.

 Getting Credit for Internships